 LEAGUE OF UTAH WRITERS QUILL AWARD

-A historical fantasy novel for middle grade readers, ANYA AND THE NIGHTINGALE takes place in early 11th Century Kyiv and features:
+A historical fantasy novel for middle grade readers, BLACK BIRD, BLUE ROAD takes place in the 9th Century in Khazaria and features: